wangonya/wangonya.com/content/blog/cli-crud-with-firebase.md

   --help             Show this message and exit.
 ```

-Let\'s add a new contact:
+Let's add a new contact:

 ```shell
 (env) $ contacts add Chris -m 34243234